pipshunter360/solrouter-private-agent/README.md

 [SolRouter Overview]
 Query: What is SolRouter and why does private inference matter?
-Encrypting prompt client-side...
+Encrypting prompt client side...
 Response received!
 Encrypted: true

 Answer:
-SolRouter is a privacy-first AI inference platform built on Solana...
+SolRouter is a privacy first AI inference platform built on Solana...

 [DeFi Risk Analysis]
 Query: What are the top 3 risks of DeFi protocols in 2026?